ORGelling/CardGameUI/README.md

 This is the full stack version of my cardgame program (blackjack for now)!
+I have a bunch of functions that will be removed due to not being in use, and a couple more will be added still.
+AM starting to get decently pleased with how this is developing.
+It is mainly a practice project to learn about GUI design through something fun and interactive.

 Feel free to have a browse.
 For now I am keeping it simple but I plan to add actual playing cards with the QGraphicsView Framework and a QGraphicsScene.